MPX4132/DynamizerJS/README.md

 # DynamizerJS
 Dynamizer is a jQuery plugin, occupying the jQuery.dynamize namespace.
-The plugin simplifies making tables dynamic, that is, making tables fetch content dynamically from a server by using minimal configuration.
+The plugin simplifies making elements dynamic, that is, making elements fetch repetitive-structured content dynamically from a server by using minimal configuration.

 NOTE: All other files in this directory are part of the demo.

+NOTE: THE PLUGIN WAS OVERHAULED AND IT NOW WORKS WITH GENERIC ELEMENTS!
+	  This means the dynamic table behavior still exists but if you need another dynamic element, such as a div with repetitive content, do the steps below but mark the fields with: data-field="TheFieldOfJoy"
+	  Making sure data-field matches a field from the JSON retrieved from the server.
+This simply means the plugin will rely on you adding those attributes to the elements that need to change.
+	  Updatable children may have a parent specified with data-body
+	  Within a template's clone.

+NOTE: Setting the dynamizer on a table will trigger the default behavior,
+	  that means the plugin will match agains table column headers, and will IGNORE the data-field tags specified.

 Making a dynamic table: